ifsvivek/Random-Projects/README.md

 use **pss.js** to scrape the data from the website

+usage:
+- `npm install`
-usage: `node pss.js`   // this will scrape the data from the website and save it to a file
+- `node pss.js`   // this will scrape the data from the website and save it to a file